integrativemodeling/exosome/README.md

 ##Content of this IMP application repository:

 This repository contains the modeling scripts, the ensemble of models, and the results of the analysis for the modeling of the S.cerevisiae exosome complex (named exo10, comprising of Rrp40, Rrp4, Csl4, Rrp45, Rrp46, Rrp42, Rrp43, Mtr3, Ski6 and Rrp44), in presence of Ski7 (exo10+Ski7 below) or Rrp6 (exo10+Rrp6 below) proteins.
 The modeling is performed based on cross-link Mass-Spectrometry data, crystallographic structures, and homology models.

 The whole description of the project and the modeling procedure can be found in:

 A strategy for dissecting the architectures of endogenous macromolecular assemblies

 Yi Shi, Riccardo Pellarin, Peter C. Fridy, Javier Fernandez-Martinez, Mary K. Thompson, Yinyin Li, Qing Jun Wang, Andrej Sali, Michael P. Rout, and Brian T. Chait.

+##Displaying the models
+To display the models and the localization densities using UCSF chimera access `./Rrp6.analysis/kmeans_weight_500_2/cluster.1/` or `./Ski7.analysis/kmeans_weight_500_2/cluster.1/` and run `chimera chimera.session.py`

 ##Compatibility: